jimmygizmo/AnsibleMyEC2/README.md

 ----

-### Alternate Key Strategy - Locally-Generated, Manually-Installed Public Key (.pub file)
+### B. Alternate Key Strategy - Locally-Generated, Manually-Installed Public Key (.pub file)

 The below path for 'private_key_file' shows an example placeholder key, illustrating how to use the secrets directory in this project.
 The /secrets/ directory will prevent all contents from being added to a git repository,